Sickness Absence Management Policy and Procedure

 In order to deal consistently and fairly with all employees and to monitor organisational absence levels it is essential that the University centrally records all sickness absences.
 By obtaining timely information on absence the University is then in a position to help absent employees by taking action where appropriate.

-The University Payroll Office will then record the dates, duration and reason for any employees' sickness absences of one day or more on the University's HR, Payroll and Planning computerised information system.
+The One University System will hold details all sickness absence for any employees' absence of one day or more.
 Periodic reports detailing dates and duration will be issued to Discipline Leads/Deans of School/Directors by Human Resources to enable them to monitor the sickness absence within their own Discipline/School/Directorate and, where necessary, take positive action towards investigating and resolving any incidents of long term or frequent sickness absence, having first sought advice from Human Resources.

 Absence will be recorded centrally in 'days'.
 Where existing terms and conditions refer to 'weeks' and 'months', seven days will equal one week and 30 days will equal one month.